 Multiple studies have shown that people who write down the things they are grateful for are happier and better off both mentally and physically.
 You can also journal your gratitude in form of a gratitude tree, shukr jar, positivity board or simply an alhamdulillah notebook/diary.
 We will explore this topic in the future – different activities you can do (alone or with your children) to be more positive and grateful in shaa Allah.

 Gratitude is the key to a healthy, happy, and rewarding life.
-It nourishes the soul, it promotes happiness and good mental health, and it even prompts you to take better care of your body.
+It nourishes the soul, promotes happiness and good mental health, and it even prompts you to take better care of your body.
 Let’s make the intention today to start being more grateful every day, in sha Allah!

 Author’s Bio: Chelsea is a blogger, certified personal trainer, and nutritionist.
 She is passionate about helping other women and sisters to live more healthy, natural lives for the sake of Allah.
-You can find her at her blog, Muslimah Healthy.
+You can find her on her blog, Muslimah Healthy.